Plant Type

 Muara Laboh geothermal power plant is a 220MW greenfield project coming up in Muara Laboh, Solok Selatan Regency, West Sumatera Province of Indonesia.
 PT Supreme Energy Muara Laboh (SEML) proposes to develop the project as a grid-connected power plant to supply low-emission power to the Sumatera grid.

 The Ministry of Finance of the Republic of Indonesia granted the government a Guarantee Letter for the project in March 2012.
-Exploration drilling programme at the Muara Laboh resource area began in September 2012.
+The exploration drilling programme at the Muara Laboh resource area began in September 2012.

-Feasibility study and preliminary design of the Muara Laboh project were completed by the end of 2014.
-Construction of the geothermal plant is scheduled to begin in late-2015, while electricity production will begin by mid-2018.
+The feasibility study and preliminary design of the Muara Laboh project were completed by the end of 2014.
+Construction of the geothermal plant was scheduled to begin in late-2015, with electricity production beginning by mid-2018.

-SEML was formed in 2011 by the consortium of Sumitomo Corporation, Supreme Energy and the joint-venture of International Power-GDF SUEZ for developing the geothermal power plant.
-The project is estimated to generate approximately 1.73 million MWh of electricity a year, while offsetting 1.17Mt of CO2 emissions.
+SEML was formed in 2011 by the consortium of Sumitomo Corporation, Supreme Energy and a joint venture of International Power and GDF SUEZ for the development of the geothermal power plant.
+The project is estimated to generate approximately 1.73 million MWh of electricity and offset 1.17Mt of CO₂ emissions a year.

-The Sarulla Geothermal Power Project is located in the Tapanuli Utara district, in North Sumatra province, Indonesia.
+The Sarulla Geothermal Power Project is located in the Tapanuli Utara district, North Sumatra province, Indonesia.

 The Muara Laboh geothermal project will be located approximately 100km south-east of Padang, the capital city of West Sumatera.
 It is a part of the Liki Pinangawan Muaralaboh (LPM) geothermal working license area and is spread over approximately 62.3ha of land bordered by the Kerinci National Park.